The special Aronszajn tree property at $\aleph_2$ and $GCH$: introduction

 We can describe our copying procedure by saying that we are \emph{copying into the past information coming from the future via the edges in $\tau_q$}.
 Given an edge $\langle (N_0, \g_0), (N_1, \g_1)\rangle$ as above and some $\a\in N_0\cap\g_0$ such that $\bar\a=\Psi_{N_0, N_1}(\a)<\g_1$, the intersection of $f_{q}(\bar\a)$ with $\d_{N_0}\times\o_1$ may certainly contain more information than the intersection of $f_q(\a)$ with $\d_{N_0}\times\o_1$.
-Thanks to the way we are setting up the copying procedure---namely, only copying from the future into the past via edges as we have described---, it is straightforward to see that our construction is in fact a forcing iteration, in the sense that $\MQB_\a$ is a complete suborder of $\MQB_\b$ for all $\a<\b$.
-This need not be true in general, in forcing constructions of this sort, if we allow also to copy `from the past into the future'.\footnote{It turns out that, in our specific construction, we could in fact have required to copy information in both directions, i.e. that, in the above situation, full symmetry obtains, below $\d_{N_0}\times\o_1$, between stages $\a$ and $\Psi_{N_0, N_1}(\a)$ (s.\ footnote \ref{fn-extra}).
-However, the current presentation, only deriving (nearly) full symmetry for a dense set of conditions, seems to be cleaner.}
+Thanks to the way we are setting up the copying procedure---namely, only copying from the future into the past via edges as we have described---it is straightforward to see that our construction is in fact a forcing iteration, in the sense that $\MQB_\a$ is a complete suborder of $\MQB_\b$ for all $\a<\b$.
+This need not be true in general, in forcing constructions of this sort, if we allow also to copy `from the past into the future'.\footnote{It turns out that, in our specific construction, and thanks to clause (7) in the definition of condition, we could in fact have required to copy information in both directions, i.e. that, in the above situation, full symmetry obtains, below $\d_{N_0}\times\o_1$, between stages $\a$ and $\Psi_{N_0, N_1}(\a)$.
+However, the current presentation, only deriving full symmetry for a dense set of conditions, seems to be cleaner.}

-Given an edge $\langle (N_0, \g_0), (N_1, \g_1)\rangle$ in $\tau_q$ and a stage $\a\in N_0\cap\g_0$, we would like to require $\MQB_{\a+1}\cap N_0$ to be a complete suborder of $\MQB_{\a+1}$; indeed, having this would be useful in the proof that our construction has the $\k$-chain condition.
-This cannot be accomplished, while defining $\MQB_{\a+1}$, on pain of circularity.
-However, a certain approximation to the above situation can be stipulated, which we do,\footnote{This is clause (7) in the definition of condition.} and this suffices for our purposes.
+For technical reasons, given an edge $\langle (N_0, \g_0), (N_1, \g_1)\rangle$ in $\tau_q$ and a stage $\a\in N_0\cap\g_0$, we would like to require $\MQB_{\a+1}\cap N_0$ to be a complete suborder of $\MQB_{\a+1}$; indeed, having this would be useful in the proof that our construction has the $\k$-chain condition.\footnote{We elaborate on this point at the end of Section \ref{definition of forcing notion}.} This cannot be accomplished, while defining $\MQB_{\a+1}$, on pain of circularity.
+However, a certain approximation to the above situation can be meaningfully stipulated, which we do,\footnote{This is clause (7) in the definition of condition.} and this suffices for our purposes.